emiberndt/AnytimeGym/README.md

 - [Credits](#credits)

-# UX

-Throughout the development of Anytime Gym I ensured that I kept the user in mind and ensuring the website is:

-- Useful: useful to the user who wants to interact with the product.
-- Useable: when interacting with the product, it is a positive experience.
-- Valuable: valuable to the site user and the site owner.

-## The Strategy
+# The Strategy

-### Project goal: Recruit member to the Anytime Gym
+### Project goal: Recruit members to the Anytime Gym

 The main goal for the website is to get noticed from its targeted users.
-Its users are people interested in joning a gym that is open 24/7.
+Its users are people interested in joining a gym that is open 24/7.

 #### User goals:
 - Users will get a positive and inspiring impression from the landing page.